AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Workflow templates

-To faciliate the development of new behavioral workflow, we recommend to first develop an **empty workflow template** which will contain the connected nodes associated with :
+To faciliate the development of new behavioral workflow, we propose to first develop an **empty workflow template** which will contain the connected nodes associated with :

 1. Declaring the visual stimulation hardware
 2. Creating the geometry associated with our rigs.